-Lastly, the measurement of SOM (figure 9f) shows a correlation to the areas with hearth-signatures and P-concentrations.
-This may be seen as an indication that these parts of the house were "dirtier" than average, but since they do not appear along with high CitPQuotas, the organic refuse presumably did not consist of manure.
+Lastly the measurement of SOM (figure 9f) show a correlation to the areas with hearth-signatures and P-concentrations.
+This may be seen as an indication that these parts of the house were "dirtier" than average, but since they do not appear along with high CitPQuotas the organic refuse presumably did not consist of manure.

-House II can be interpreted as a case where numerous measured parameters show compatible indications of house functionality, but also enhance each other by confirming results that may have been less than convincing on their own, for example the sparse but clustered plant macrofossils.
+House II can be interpreted as a case where numerous measured parameters show compatible indications of house functionality, but also enhance each other by confirming results which may have been less than convincing on their own; for example the sparse but clustered plant macrofossils.

 It appears that House II had two kitchen areas containing a hearth each, one corresponding with the physical hearth remains next to the third and fourth posthole pair, and one somewhere in the north-eastern end of the house.
-In the latter kitchen area, no physical traces of a hearth were recovered, but its existence is indicated by both plant macrofossil data and MS-analysis.
-Between these two kitchen (and living?) spaces is a smaller space that provided little in the way of functional evidence.
+In the latter kitchen area no physical traces of a hearth were recovered, but its existence is indicated by both plant macrofossil data and MS-analysis.
+Between these two kitchen (and living spaces?), is a smaller space which provided little in the way of functional evidence.
 The same is true for the south-westernmost end of the house, which although containing a hearth, provided little evidence about possible function.
 It is also possible, and tenuously supported by the analysis data, that this hearth may not have belonged to the house.
-No indication of a byre was obtained from any evidence category, and it is possible that the entire house was used for habitation and presumably a number of settlement activities that did not leave traces measurable by the here utilised methods.
+No indication of a byre was obtained from any evidence category, and it is possible that the entire house was used for habitation and presumably a number of settlement activities which did not leave traces measurable by the here utilised methods.

-The two postulated kitchen/living spaces of House II may at first be perceived as somewhat unexpected, since longhouses in southern Scandinavia are most commonly assumed to have housed only one household.
-Nevertheless, the results from House II are not unique.
-In connection with the E22-motorway project at Bruatorp outside of Kalmar in Småland an unusually large (55 × 8 metres) three-aisled longhouse was encountered.
-The house was sampled and analysed in the same manner as House II at Svarteborg, showing two almost identical mirrored halves, with areas of increased P, accumulations of carbonised plants and MS-signatures indicating hearths of which no physical traces remained (Engelmark and Olofsson 2000, Gustafsson 2001).
+The two postulated kitchen/living spaces of House II may at first be perceived as somewhat unexpected considering south Scandinavian and north European archaeology's tendency of equalling one house with one household (see for example discussions in Gerritsen 1999, Herschend 2009:156ff, Holst 2010).
+The results from House II are, however, not completely unique.
+In connection with the E22-motorway project at Bruatorp outside of Kalmar in Småland an unusually large (55 x 8 metres) three-aisled longhouse was encountered.
+The house was sampled and analysed in the same manner as House II at Svarteborg, showing two almost identical mirrored halfs, with areas of increased P, accumulations of carbonised plants and MS-signatures indicatiing hearths of which no physical traces remained (Engelmark and Olofsson 2000, Gustafsson 2001).
 The house at Bruatorp was dated to period II/III of the Bronze Age (1500-1100 BC), and is therefore clearly separated from the building tradition of Svarteborg by both space and time.
-Nevertheless, these two cases may be examples of a previously little known prehistoric phenomenon of large byre-less longhouses housing two separate kitchen/living quarters, possibly indicating shared habitation by two households, or at least some form of delineated social units.
-Hopefully, future analyses will shed more light on this intriguing possibility.
+These two cases may however be examples of a previously little known prehistoric phenomenon of large byreless longhouses housing two separate kitchen/living quarters, possibly indicating shared habitation by two households, or at least some form of delineated social units.
+Future analyses will hopefully shed more light on this intriguing possibility.